Welcome to today's edition of the Rush 24-7 podcast.

 The news that's out about Hurricane Katrina is the government indeed had forewarning about Bush knew.

-Yeah, that the Bush knew.
+Yeah, Bush knew.

 The government, they had a bunch of practice exercises.